LukeMech/dynpy/README.md

 # 🐳 Using locally

 *While it's highly unrecommended, you can run the project locally.
-With all libraries it may take ~10GB of disk space.*
+With all libraries and dependencies it may take ~20GB of disk space.*

 ❓ What OS do you use and what is your language?